NurjahanJ/is219-final/README.md

 1. Update personal information in `src/app/about/page.tsx`
 2. Modify project data in `src/lib/projects.ts`
-3. Customize the color theme in `tailwind.config.mjs` if desired
+3. Customize the Explorer theme colors in `tailwind.config.mjs` if desired
-4. Replace placeholder images with your own in the `public` directory
+4. Replace the profile picture in `src/porfolio_pic.jpg`
+5. Update contact information in both `src/app/contact/page.tsx` and `src/components/footer.tsx`
+6. Modify the favicon in `public/favicon.svg` if you want a different theme

 ---